 Why is that, exactly?
 Well, because they’re not human, no matter how much awesome coding goes into them.
 And language (and language translation) is often as much about art and nuances as it is about grammar rules and lexicon.

-Skilled human translators understand not only the languages in question, but also the ways a certain language is used, or not used.
+Skilled human translators understand not only the languages in question, but also the ways to use or not use a certain language.
 They can negotiate these cultural and linguistic hurdles (transcreation) in a way a machine just can’t match.
 You’ve heard the expression “lost in translation,” right?
-With a topnotch translation service working on your webpage translations, you don’t have to worry about that.
+With a topnotch translation service working on your web page translations, you don’t have to worry about that.

 Seeing the Complete Picture

 There’s a lot to think about when translating webpages — and if a translator can’t see the complete picture, your end product can suffer.
-Translators need to be informed about more than just the text on a particular webpage (especially one that’s still in progress).
+You need to inform translators about more than just the text on a particular webpage (especially one that’s still in progress).
 Accompanying images, page layouts, general company goals, intended audience (young, old, male, female, liberal, conservative, etc.) plus future company plans are all important aspects about your website that you should share with your translator.
 This will help him or her craft quality translations that fit perfectly into your bigger business puzzle.